The Origins of the FDA History Office

 Lofsvold and Porter proposed that, in addition to seeking documentary information from these former employees, their recollections be collected and preserved as a supplement to the written record.
 Lofsvold and Porter recognized that these interviews would be a valuable resource in the recruiting and training of new employees, and a tool to engender the kind of esprit de corps they had experienced in the agency.
 Later that year, Commissioner Donald Kennedy signed a memo to all Food and Drug Administration field offices enlisting their help in identifying and collecting documents, photographs, and artifacts, and other documentary material dating from the earliest era of the agency's history.

 As the volume of their task became greater, in 1986 Lofsvold and Porter (based in field offices) recruited another longtime FDA employee, Ronald Ottes, who worked out of headquarters conducting interviews and editing transcripts.
 Following Porter and Lofsvold's retirement, Robert Tucker, another Rockville employee, arrived as the second oral historian in 1994.
-To date there are over 150 oral histories in the collection at NLM, accompanied by an updated cumulative index to virtually all the transcripts.
+To date there are over 250 oral histories in the collection at NLM.

 In 1984 the agency's history function--by this time housed in the Office of Legislative Affairs--was reinstituted formally as the FDA History Office and placed in the Office of Regulatory Affairs.
 The latter, an organizational descendant of the early chemists and inspectors in the Bureau of Chemistry, and a part of FDA especially rich with career employees, was a likely component of the agency to foster the growth of the history program.
 The History Office remained agency-wide in scope.
 Also, it assumed additional responsibilities; the oral history project was folded into this office, and the extant effort to collect and preserve historically significant papers and objects also became a major office responsibility (see Functions below).

 The full-time professional staff was increased to fulfill the office's expanded mission.
 In 1985 Suzanne White Junod (Ph.
 D., Emory University, 1994) was hired as an Historian, specializing in the history of food regulation.
 John Swann (Ph.
 D., University of Wisconsin, 1985) joined the History Office in 1989, specializing in the history of drug regulation.
 The staff grew to three full time historians in 2017, with the addition of Vanessa Burrows (Ph.D., City University of New York Graduate Center, 2015), who specializes in the history of medical consumerism, regulatory policy and digital history.
-Dr. Junod retired in February 2019.
+Dr. Junod retired in February 2019 and in September 2020 the office hired full-time archivist Catherine Sorge (M.L.S., Catholic University of America, 2006).